 The analysis of the physical octet and decuplet baryon masses suffice to make the main point of this work.
-In this case, the LECs $c_2$ , $c_3$ and $h_1$ are set to vanish, because at the order of the calculation they are redundant.
+In this case, the LECs c_2 , c_3 and h_1 are set to vanish, because at the order of the calculation they are redundant (actually h_1 is altogether irrelevant unless $N_c \ge 5$).
 A fit is carried out including strong and electromagnetic isospin breaking.
 This requires using the meson masses with isospin breaking, which include $\eta - \pi^0$ mixing (required to have a consistent renormalization of the baryon masses) and the electromagnetic mass shifts where Dashen's theorem is used, which should be sufficient for the current application.
-The electromagnetic addition to $\Delta{\text{GMO}}$ is equal to $-\frac{4}{3}\beta$ , while the strong isospin breaking has negligible effect, and the electromagnetic contribution to the p-n mass difference is equal to $\alpha + \beta$ .
-The result of the fit to physical masses is shown in Table 1, Fit 1.
+The electromagnetic contribution to Δ{GMO} is equal to $-\frac{4}{3}\beta$, while the strong isospin breaking has negligible effect, and the electromagnetic contribution to the p-n mass difference is equal to $\alpha + \beta$.
+The result of the fit to physical masses is shown in Table (1), Fit 1.